AlksSAV/Remote-control-for-Hoverboard-/README.md

 In the Arduino IDE, add to the board manager - https://dl.espressif.com/dl/package_esp32_index.json First you need to determine the MAC address of the receiver.
 To do this, use "GetMacAddress.ino" Then proceed to the firmware of the transmitter and receiver.
+An example of the work on my channel https://youtu.be/sdt3OQeafr4